ayudadigital/huelladigital-backend/backend/README.md

 From now, no more warnings should be displayed in the `Project` window.

+⚠️ **Before running the the backend locally or launch the tests, the docker-compose file under backend/docker/local directory must be up to provide the database/localstack dependencies**

+You can up with the IDE or from terminal with `docker-compose up -d` but you must be in the directory of docker-compose file.

+## Build the project

 From the terminal you can build the project with `mvn package`.
-From the IDE you may run the tests with the right mouse button on the `src/test` folder.

-## Run the Backend
+## Run the API

 Open a new terminal with `mvn clean compile spring-boot:run` to launch the backend on port 8080.
 Remember don't close the terminal if you need use the API.

+Notice that the platform can also be run directly from the IDE by just right clicking in the `Application.java`or `App.java` file which might be more convenient in some cases.

+## Run the tests

+The docker daemon must already be running in your system in order to run the integrations tests that require it.

+From the IDE you may run the tests with the right mouse button on the `src/test` folder.